Police enter Barcelona's stadium in search operation - WTMJ

 AP Sports Writer

-MADRID (AP) — Spanish police detained several people after raiding Barcelona’s stadium on Monday in a search and seizure operation.
+MADRID (AP) — Catalan police detained several people after raiding Barcelona’s stadium on Monday in a search and seizure operation, adding to the club’s turmoil less than a week before it holds presidential elections.

 The operation was related to last year’s “Barçagate,” in which club officials were accused of launching a smear campaign against current and former players who were critical of the club and then-president Josep Maria Bartomeu.